LucasWinkler/bugees/README.md

 - I use a local PostgreSQL database for development.

 ### 4. Setup your environment variables.
-An example file is provided.
+An example file is provided

 - File must be named `.env.local` for development.
 - Ensure you use the custom scripts that use this file.